-A Libertarian-Friendly Economic Stimulus Plan?by Quincy
+A Libertarian-Friendly Economic Stimulus Plan?

 Based on Brad’s recent post about the stimulus plan and the comments to it, I’ve come up with a plan that puts money in the hands where it can do some good, ours, while allowing the politicians in Washington to claim they’ve done something.